Considerations for effective wet floor signs

 Wet floor signs are vital and they’re overlooked or liberally used sometimes.
 Imagine cleaning a floor to get your industry the perfect first impression to a new potential client and they fall face first just because you forgot to use the ‘floor is wet’ sign.
 Not a pleasant scenario, right?

 Wait, did that not shake you up?
 Consider this.
-Slip and fall accidents in a working premise are some of the top reasons for legal workers’ compensation claims.
+Slip and fall accidents in the working premises are some of the top reasons for legal workers’ compensation claims.
 You don’t want to get your hands full on dealing with issues that you can avert with just a little mindful consideration.

 Avoiding accidents and injuries is something you just can’t overlook.
 At the same time, a bad misplaced sign is just equal to that of the floor with no sign at all.
 So, here’s a compilation of the heads-up protocols that you should consider if you want to use a wet floor sign that’s placed right.

 Wet floor signage is not a formality but a cautious warning.
 Go for colors that increase visibility and ensure that the text on top of it looks legible and clear enough.
 Ensure that the board’s purpose is not carried away by attractive design elements or goes lost through its dull appearance.

 Using standard colors issued by ANSI (American National Standards Institute) would help you in this regard.
 Use red color indications to mention an emergency or the stop sign.
 The yellow framework of the wet board will indicate a caution scene.
 Any other additional safety information can be mentioned in blue.

 Going for other colors is not advisable as people are fairly familiar with these standards that they see on the signboards.

 2. Keeping the sign in the wrong places